Joseph Lowery Fast Facts

 Is sometimes referred to as the "dean of the civil rights movement."

-Continued to lead marches and boycotts against racism in the South after Dr. King's death.
+Continued to lead marches and boycotts against racism in the South after Dr. Martin Luther King Jr.'s death.

 Brought the SCLC into the political fray after Andrew Young was forced to resign as UN ambassador for meeting with PLO member Zehdi Labib Terzi in 1979.